 Nostalgia never looked so good.
-In March, International Women's Day, Kimora Lee Simmons announced that she personally purchased her streetwear label Baby Phat with plans to relaunch come summer.
-And four months later, we just learned that the big relaunch includes Forever 21.
-On Wednesday, Forever 21 teased the upcoming Baby Phat collection on Twitter, writing: "two more days until the cat is back.
-Stay tuned for 6/13."
+Back in March, on International Women's Day, Kimora Lee Simmons announced that she personally purchased her streetwear label Baby Phat with plans to relaunch come summer.
+After a teaser collection with Forever21, now, the cat is officially back: Baby Phat's first drop just went live exclusively on its website.

 The timing couldn't be more perfect.

-It felt like an organic time to share her big secret during her keynote at the United Nations Women Global Innovator for Change.
-“It’s a personal allegory for ‘look how far we’ve come’ and a reminder to women everywhere to expose young girls to entrepreneurial endeavors and bring them along with you.”
+It felt like an organic time to share her big secret during her keynote at the United Nations Women Global Innovator for Change in March.
+“It’s a personal allegory for ‘look how far we’ve come’ and a reminder to women everywhere to expose young girls to entrepreneurial endeavors and bring them along with you,” Simmons said.

 Simmons' daughters, Ming Lee, 19, and Aoki Lee, 16, were also a catalyst for the brand's return.
 “I think it’s a huge opportunity to teach by example: to always keep growing and pushing yourself to evolve,” Simmons continued.
 “Baby Phat is our family business in a lot of ways, and I’m excited for them to participate in a hands-on way to rebuild it alongside me.”
 She continued: “Our strategy is tied to embracing all the exciting things that have happened in the market so that Ming Lee and Aoki Lee can tell their story to a new generation young women, some of whom may not have even been born during our first go around.”